Regulatory Background

 Lead and Copper Rule (LCR)

 On June 7, 1991, the U.S. Environmental Protection Agency (US EPA) issued the Lead and Copper Rule (LCR) to protect public health and minimize lead and copper in drinking water.
-The State Water Resources Control Board, through the Division of Drinking Water (DDW), enforces the federal LCR through the California Lead and Copper Rule (CA LCR).
-The CA LCR requires water systems to monitor lead and copper levels at consumers’ taps and implement treatment techniques triggered by certain action level exceedances.
+The State Water Resources Control Board, Division of Drinking Water (DDW), enforces the federal LCR through the California Code of Regulations.
+California requires water systems to monitor lead and copper levels at consumers’ taps and implement treatment techniques triggered by certain action level exceedances.

 Action Levels and Treatment Techniques

 Ninety percent of tap samples for a water system must measure at or below the action level (AL) of 0.015 milligrams per liter (mg/L) for lead and 1.3 mg/L for copper for compliance under the LCR.
-The AL for lead may decrease under implementation of the LCRI.
-AL exceedances are not a violation of the National Primary Drinking Water Regulations, but instead serve as a trigger for water systems to perform a treatment technique.
-These treatment techniques include corrosion control treatment (CCT), source water treatment, lead service line replacement (LSLR), and public education and notification.
+AL exceedances are not a violation of the National Primary Drinking Water Regulations but instead serve as a trigger for water systems to perform a treatment technique.
+Techniques include corrosion control treatment (CCT), source water treatment, lead service line replacement (LSLR), and public education and notification.

 Lead and Copper Rule Revisions (LCRR)

 On January 15, 2021, US EPA issued revisions to the federal LCR.
-US EPA’s new Lead and Copper Rule Revisions (LCRR) aim to update six key areas of the LCR:
+US EPA’s new Lead and Copper Rule Revisions (LCRR) aimed to update six key areas of the LCR:

 On January 20, 2021, the LCRR was identified as an agency action requiring review.
-Consequently, US EPA delayed the effective and compliance dates of the LCRR, while engaging with stakeholders for input on changes to the LCRR.
+Consequently, US EPA delayed the effective and compliance date of the LCRR to December 16, 2021, and the compliance dates to October 16, 2024.

 Lead and Copper Rule Improvements (LCRI)

-On December 17, 2021, following engagement activities, US EPA committed to revise the LCRR and propose the Lead and Copper Rule Improvements (LCRI) by October 2024.
-The LCRI aims to improve three key areas of the LCRR:
+On December 17, 2021, following engagement activities, US EPA committed to revise the LCRR and propose the Lead and Copper Rule Improvements by October 2024.
+The LCRI, which became effective on December 30, 2024, aims to improve three key areas of the LCRR:

 Contact Us